energysistem/manuals/42510-Energy-TDT-SD3/en/11-multimedia.md

 ### My Recordings
-Through this menu, you will be able to watch the recorded DVB-T programs using your USB stick and set the recording and managing tools for storage units.
+Through this menu, you will be able to watch the recorded DVB-T programmes using your USB stick and set the recording and managing tools for storage units.

 Please take into account that the USB unit must have a FAT or FAT32 format in order for your Energy TDT SD3 to recognize it correctly.
 It is probable that you will need to format your device through this menu to make it work properly.
 Use this function carefully because formatting a device means deleting all saved data.